greshake/i3status-rust/doc/themes.md

 name = "awesome"
 ```

-Both theme and an icon set can be loaded from a separate file.
+Both the theme and icon set can be loaded from a separate file.
 ```toml
 [theme]
 file = "<file>"